DeepHiveMind/Distributed_DataMesh_2.0_Cloud_Implementation/README.md

 Please refer to [Data Mesh Topology](https://github.com/DeepHiveMind/Distributed_DataMesh_2.0_Cloud_Implementation/blob/main/DataMeshTopology.md) for further details into 3 most prevalent Topolgy patterns in Data Mesh.

+## Self-serve Data Platform Infrastructure

+The Self-serve Data Platform Infrastructure consists of two  major parts
+ 1. The *Core* Data Platform with all the technologies for building the **DATA PRODUCTS**
+ 2. The *Governance* Data Platform which hosts the **Governance related services for maniging the data products**

 ## Enterprise Data Mesh Data-Product User Persona
 - Data Product Owners